SUTDNLP/NNNamedEntity/README.md

 Updating...
 ====
-* 2015-12-02: support model saving and loading.
+* 2017-01-02: update CMAkeList, no need to comment out compilier manually when switch between MacOS and Linux.
+* 2016-01-15: fix init() with setwordembeddingfinetune bug.
 * 2015-12-11: fix test() output file bug.
 Previous version's output is golden test file, this version sets the output to be the predicted file.
-* 2016-01-15: fix init() with setwordembeddingfinetune bug.
+* 2015-12-02: support model saving and loading.